Joint PhD (Joint Doctorate)

 A joint PhD (other names: Joint Doctorate; co-tutelle doctorate) is a doctoral degree awarded by two (or more) different institutions, who share the responsibilities of supervising, coordination and examining a researcher’s work towards a PhD degree.

-It is made possible through a contract of cooperation between the doctoral researcher, his or her supervisors (one at each institution) and the respective institutions of higher education.
+It is made possible through a contract of cooperation between the doctoral researcher, the PhD supervisors (one at each institution) and the respective institutions of higher education.
 Either a joint degree is awarded or a double degree.
 In each case, the joint responsibility of each of the partners is clearly mentioned on the official diploma.

 Considering a joint PhD?